smitty1788/DCNP/README.md

 5. Change [googleanalytics.js](https://github.com/enam/neighborhoods/blob/master/js/googleanalytics.js) to use your analytics code if you want, or remove the script that includes it from line 215 of [index.html](https://github.com/enam/neighborhoods/blob/master/index.html).

-6. Grab a beer.
-Don't know if you have a brewery nearby?
-Check [here](http://nickmartinelli.com) :)

 FYI - This project cannot run on gh-pages as it requires php to run the proxy to CartoDB.

 ###Thanks!